-The early history of rugby at Virginia Tech
+The early history of rugby at Virginia Tech – Pre 1968

-Although the men’s rugby club at Virginia Tech was officially started in the fall of 1968, rugby was actually first played in Blacksburg 87 years earlier.
+Although the men’s rugby team at Virginia Tech was officially started in the fall of 1968, rugby was actually first played in Blacksburg 87 years earlier.
 Students at the 20 year old Virginia Agricultural and Mechanical College (VAMC) had no organized sports at the time.
 Those wishing to play any kind of game simply found a level spot available and started one.

 The very first organized game of rugby football was played in the fall of 1891 on an uneven wheat field behind Barracks No1 (Lane Hall), about where Shanks Hall stands today.
 The students liked it so much that they decided to form a team the following year.